Bhupesh-V/Bhupesh-V.github.io/_posts/2020-4-1-i-spent-a-week-offline-here-is-how-i-stayed-productive.md

 comments: true
 title: I spent a week offline here is how I stayed productive
 description: I was offline 🙈 for a week, in this post I logged what new I learned this time.
-tags: [javascript, cpp, linux, python, html]
+tags: javascript c++ linux python html
 image: blog11.png
 ---